OHI-4site/pal-prep/prep/bd/spp/v2020/README.md

 ### Layers Created

 - `spp_status.csv` extinction risk scores for all species based on IUCN conservation status
 - `spp_trend.csv` trend in species extinction risk scores

+Please see our [citation policy](http://ohi-science.org/citation-policy/) if you use OHI data or methods.

+Thank you!